The Copper (building): Form and facade

-Facade

-The copper exterior was left as a live material to encourage oxidation, and the structures will eventually change color entirely, from a bright, shiny material, into a darker brown, and finally green.
+The copper exterior has patina, which took twenty years to grow upon the Statue of Liberty.
+Pure copper exposed to rain grows a thin, dark-brown film that densens over time and lightens to a pale gray with blue-green hues, called verdigris (meaning green-grey in French), similar in color to celadon.
 The architect used the copper facade for texture and added variation by staggering the panels in patterns that emanate from the skybridge.
 The facade was installed by the Elicc Group.

 Skybridge

 The two towers are connected by a three-story skybridge on floors 27, 28, and 29, which includes a portion of the project's 60,000 square feet of amenities such as a 75-foot lap pool, and lounge for residents.
 The skybridge also includes a mechanical floor used by both towers for efficiency, creating space for the east tower's roof deck pool and lounge.
 Atop the skybridge are private outdoor terraces attached to adjacent apartments.
-According to the developers, it is the first such bridge constructed in Manhattan in eighty years.
+According to the developers, it is the first such bridge constructed in Manhattan in eight decades.
 The bridge structure is composed of steel trusses that weigh up to 421,000 pounds.
 Measuring 100 feet long, the skybridge is clad in glass that contains an aluminum mesh interlayer that reduces solar gain and gives the appearance from the exterior as an opaque material.
 The skybridge was furnished by design firm K&Co.

-Resilience

-While the buildings’ parcel was for sale during Hurricane Sandy, rainfall turned an onsite pit into a "small lake".
-The buildings were therefore developed with precautions against floods and extreme weather caused by climate change.
-In the event of power loss caused by a storm, there are five emergency generators to power the buildings’ eight passenger and two freight elevators and to provide power to tenants’ refrigerators and a single outlet in each apartment for an indefinite period of time.